Gabriel Dessauer: Church music at St. Bonifatius, Wiesbaden

-Dessauer has been the cantor at St. Bonifatius, Wiesbaden, the central Catholic church in the capital of Hesse, since 1981.
-He is the conductor of the 107-member Chor von St. Bonifatius, founded in 1862, of the children's choir Kinderchor von St. Bonifatius, and of the Schola for Gregorian chant.
-The church choir sings at services, including regular orchestral masses by Haydn, Mozart, Beethoven, and Schubert for Christmas and Easter, accompanied by members of the orchestra of the Hessisches Staatstheater Wiesbaden, with soloists from the Hochschule für Musik Mainz such as Andreas Karasiak and students.
-In 2011 they performed the Mass No. 1 in B♭ major by Johann Nepomuk Hummel, and Hans Leo Hassler's Missa super Dixit Maria in 2012.
+Dessauer was responsible for church music as both organist and choral conductor at St. Bonifatius, Wiesbaden, the central Catholic church in the capital of Hesse, from 1981.
+He was the conductor of the Chor von St. Bonifatius, founded in 1862, of the children's choir and of the Schola for Gregorian chant.
+He conducted the church choir in services, including regular orchestral masses by Haydn, Mozart, Beethoven, and Schubert for Christmas and Easter, accompanied by members of the orchestra of the Hessisches Staatstheater Wiesbaden, with soloists from the Hochschule für Musik Mainz such as Andreas Karasiak and students.
+In 2011 they performed the Mass No. 1 in B♭ major by Johann Nepomuk Hummel, and in 2012 Hans Leo Hassler's Missa super Dixit Maria.
 On Dessauer's initiative, the organ built in 1954 was refurbished by Hugo Mayer Orgelbau in 1985.

+Choral concerts

-Every year, typically on 3 October, German Unity Day, Dessauer has conducted choral concerts of works such as Mendelssohn's Elias, Ein deutsches Requiem of Brahms, and Verdi's Messa da Requiem.
-Both Chor and Kinderchor appeared in performances of Hermann Suter's Le Laudi (1998 and 2007), and in the German premiere of John Rutter's Mass of the Children in 2004.
-In 2006, Dessauer conducted Karl Jenkins's Requiem, composed in 2004.
-In 2010, he chose works by Bach, including his Mass in G minor and choral movements from cantatas BWV 140, BWV 12, BWV 120 and Wir danken dir, Gott, wir danken dir, BWV 29.
-In 2011 he conducted Haydn's Die Schöpfung.
-The children's choir sang along with the soprano.
+Every year, typically on 3 October, German Unity Day, Dessauer conducted choral concerts of works such as Mendelssohn's Elias, Ein deutsches Requiem by Brahms, and Verdi's Messa da Requiem.
+Both choir and children's choir appeared in performances of Hermann Suter's Le Laudi (1998 and 2007), and in the German premiere of John Rutter's Mass of the Children in 2004.
+In 2006, Dessauer conducted the 2004 Requiem by Karl Jenkins.